How to Brand a Startup Company

 3. Does it fit in one of the 3 brand identity options?

-4. Is your logo appealing, have a clear message, and well designed?
+4. Is your logo appealing, has a clear message, and is well designed?

 A strong startup company brand gets built on a solid brand strategy.Click To Tweet